plain-solutions-gmbh/kirby-form-block-suite/README.md

 # Installation

-For use with Kirby 4.0!
+For use with Kirby > 4.0 only!

 **Manually**